 Under 1 mile from the hotel looking over the stunning Lake Windermere sits Blackwell Arts and Crafts House.

 Come and stay for 2 nights, dinner, bed and breakfast with tickets to the wonderful Blackwell House included in your package.
-Lindeth Howe Country House Hotel is situated on the outskirts of the beautiful village of Bowness On Windermere and has 6 acres of stunning manicured gardens, an indoor swimming pool and sauna.
+Lindeth Howe Country House Hotel is situated on the outskirts of the beautiful village of Bowness On Windermere and has 6 acres of stunning manicured gardens.
 We are very proud to hold 2 rosettes awarded from the AA for the fantastic food produced by our brigade of highly talented chef’s.

 We are very honoured to be the home of Beatrix Potter’s mother who lived here until she died at which point Beatrix sold the house.
 While visiting here in her younger years Beatrix wrote and illustrated two of her stories, Timmy Tiptoes and Pigling Bland.
 We have 34 wonderful bedrooms each one unique and many of which boast views over the gardens and lake.
-We are happy to offer free use of the leisure facilities and free parking to all our guests.
+We are offer free parking to all our guests.

 Blackwell, like Lindeth is overflowing with history.
 When the architect MH Baillie Scott built a holiday home overlooking Windermere for his client Sir Edward Holt he created Blackwell, a masterpiece of twentieth-century design; a perfect example of the Arts & Crafts Movement.
 Enjoy a lovingly crafted day out at one of the most enchanting historic houses in the Lake District.